This glossary defines some key equality and human rights terms. It’s designed to work with our Framework resource.

 Bisexual: Attracted to people of both sexes.

-Black and minority ethnic (BME): A wide term used to refer to the diverse communities in Britain whose ethnic or national origins are not wholly white British.
-Often the communities referred to as BME are non-white, although depending on the context they can also include white communities of non-British origin such as Polish and other Eastern European communities.
+Black, Asian and minority ethnic (BAME): A wide term used to refer to the communities in Britain whose ethnic or national origins are not wholly white British.
+Often the communities referred to as BAME are not white, although depending on the context they can also include white communities of non-British origin such as Polish and other Eastern European communities.

 Case law: The decisions and recommendations made in court cases; these inform future court cases and can influence the way organisations aim to meet their legal responsibilities.

 Civil Partnership: A protected characteristic under the Equality Act 2010, along with Marriage.
 All civil partners and married people are protected, however single people are not.
 This protection only applies in employment.